 If a defendant files notice that there are responsible third parties not named in the case, that defendant can present evidence to prove these parties’ fault, which could reduce the named defendant’s percentage of fault and thus what the victim may be able to recover.
 This could leave someone hurt in a chain reaction accident without full compensation.
 It is therefore vital to contact an attorney as soon as possible after an accident to ensure that all responsible parties are included in any lawsuit.

 Enlist an Experienced Atlanta Chain Reaction Accident Lawyer

 If you were injured in a chain-reaction collision, you may not be sure who holds liability for your injuries.
 An experienced attorney can help sort out the facts of your case and determine who is responsible.
 Capable auto accident attorney Terrence R. Bethune founded his legal practice in 1997 to help injured people in Atlanta and the surrounding communities seek the money they need to recover.
-To see if he can help you, call 1-800-INJURED or fill out this online contact form.
+To see if he can help you, call 4048757800 or fill out this online contact form.